 Therapeutic Class: Corticosteroid, Intermediate

-Pharmacologic Class: Fluticasone
+Pharmacologic Class: Adrenal Glucocorticoid

-Uses For Veramyst
+Uses for Veramyst

-This medicine is available only with your doctor's prescription.
+This medicine is available both over-the-counter (OTC) and with your doctor's prescription.

-Before Using Veramyst
+Before using Veramyst

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered: